Perhaps you were born for such a time as this 4:14

 I feel a pull across the city.
 Another soul beckoning for my assistance.
 I let my wings carry me through the blanket of frozen rain towards the magnetic force.
 As I approach, I see another tending to the person.
 White feathers shield the human’s face from my view.
 I do not interrupt the process.

 One thing amongst many that the scriptures didn’t quite get right was the number of archangels in existence.
 Honestly, there are too many to count.
 With no pressing tether towards the dying, I take the opportunity to rebuild my energy.
 The break will no doubt be short lived.
-With a population of over 700,000, death in Denver is like playing whack-a-mole.
+With a population of over 700,000, death in Denver is as customary as a handshake.

 I soar over the sleepy metropolis and head for the Rocky Mountains.
 All the while, the sky flashes from pure white back to dusk like strobes from a lightning bolt.